scrapinghub/andi/README.rst

 a framework needs to create and pass to a callable, without prescribing how to create them.
 This makes ``andi`` useful in various contexts - e.g.

-* creation of some objects may require asynchronous funnctions, and it may depend on libraries used (asyncio, twisted, etc.)
+* creation of some objects may require asynchronous functions, and it may depend on libraries used (asyncio, twisted, etc.)
 * in streaming architectures (e.g. based on Kafka) inspection may happen on one machine, while creation of objects may happen on different nodes